d-hansen/validate_xml_xsi/README.md

 This gem validates XML against it's xsi using the xsi:schemaLocation elements to define the location of XSD documents.

-It does this by first parsing the XML and searching for xsi:schemaLocation elements and then creating an XSD document that imports the XSD's identified in the XML.
+It does this by first parsing the XML and searching for xsi:schemaLocation elements and then creating a schema document that imports the XSD's identified in the XML.

 It then validates the document against that schema and outputs any error messages.